jaknu/registryfront/readme.md

 You can use the Docker setup in this repository as an example of doing the same with [Caddy](https://caddyserver.com/).

+## Configuration

+The code attempts to load `/config.json` and read your configuration from it.
+The following configuration keys are supported:

+  - `description`: Description of the registry to display below the header.
+HTML is supported.
+By default, no description is shown.
+  - `showRemove`: Boolean indicating whether or not a remove button should be shown for each manifest.
+By default, no button is shown.
+See also [the docker documentation on registry configuration](https://docs.docker.com/registry/configuration/#delete).
+  - `repositoryColors`: Map of colors to use for the headers of repository panels.
+Keys should be regular expressions matched against repository names and values should be color values understood by CSS.
+See below for an example.

+For example a `config.json` used for a registry shared by two teams could look like this:

+    {
+      "description": "Shared registry of the <b>foo</b> and <b>bar</b> teams.", "showRemove": true,
+      "repositoryColors": {
+        "^foo/": "#eef",
+        "^bar/": "#ffe"
+      }
+    }

 ## Design goals

 The registry front aims to be unopinionated and simple to deploy.
 This has resulted in the following dogma: